MicheleCotrufo/pdf-renamer/README.md

   -add_abbreviation_file PATH_ABBREVIATION_FILE
                         The content of the text file specified by PATH_ABBREVIATION_FILE will be added to the user list of journal abbreviations.
                         Each row of the text file must have the format 'FULL NAME = ABBREVIATION'.
-  -sd, --set_default    By adding this command, any value specified (in this same command) for the filename format (-f), max length of author string (-max_length_authors), max length of filename string (-max_length_filename) will be also stored as default value(s) for the future.
+  -sd, --set_default    By adding this command, any value specified (in this same command) for the filename format (-f),
+                        max length of author string (-max_length_authors), max length of filename string (-max_length_filename), max number of title words (-max_words_title), and case (-case) will be also stored as default value(s) for the future.
   -install--right--click
                         Add a shortcut to pdf-renamer in the right-click context menu of Windows.
 You can rename a single pdf file (or all pdf files in a folder) by just right clicking on it!
                         NOTE: this feature is only available on Windows.
   -uninstall--right--click
                         Uninstall the right-click context menu functionalities.
 NOTE: this feature is only available on Windows.
 ```